-I am a fourth year PhD student in UMD Linguistics department.
+I am a fifth year PhD student in UMD Linguistics department.
 My advisor is Colin Phillips.
 Before coming to the US, I studied in Saint-Petersburg State University, where I received my BA in French and my MA in Linguistics.

 My CV in pdf